emmanueletti/finanzen/README.md

 A privacy-focused, free and open-source financial management tool to help Canadian households understand their money better.

-The primary purpose of this project is to build a product using as little libraries and gems as possible in order to better understand what goes on at the roots.
+The primary purpose of this project is to build a SaaS product using as little libraries and gems as possible in order to better understand what goes on at the roots.

 ## Development